Shortnose sucker: Taxonomy

 The shortnose sucker was formally named and described in 1879 by E.D.
 Cope.
-The "Chasmistes," translates to "one who yawns" and the specific "brevirostris," means "short snouted", Chasmistes brevirostris.
+"Chasmistes" translates to "one who yawns" and the specific "brevirostris," means "short snouted", Chasmistes brevirostris.

 Distribution

-Geographic Range
+Geographic range

 Today this fish can be found in Upper Klamath Lake and its tributaries, the Lost River, Clear Lake, the Klamath River, and Gerber Reservoir of the Klamath Project.
 Though, only the Upper Klamath Lake, Gerber Reservoir, and Clear Lake have been seen to be active spawning populations.
 They historically resided in deeper areas of the river as well as extended further within the basin in Tule and Sheepy Lakes.

 Habitat

 The preferable habitat for the fish is a large, turbid, shallow, somewhat alkaline, clear, well-oxygenated lake that is cool, but not cold, in the summer season.

-As California’s drought conditions have continued, driven by the rising climate, the habitat range of Shortnose Suckers has shrunk significantly.
+As California's drought conditions have continued, driven by the rising climate, the habitat range of Shortnose Suckers has shrunk significantly.
 Many of the lakes they could once inhabit have become warm, shallow, and anoxic as a result of toxic algal blooms produced by agricultural runoff.
 While the fish have some tolerance for adverse conditions, they are not ideal.
 To overcome this challenge, C. brevirostris in the Upper Klamath tend to aggregate near river inflow points in the lake where water is clearer and conditions are more favorable.

-Biological Information
+Biological information

 Reproduction

 Several shortnose suckers congregated in the bottom waters of a river.

 The fish usually spawns in flowing river habitat, such as riffles, with gravelly or rocky substrates.
 It was at one time observed to spawn at lakeshores, but it apparently does this rarely today.
 The eggs incubate for two weeks and the juveniles hatch between April and June.
 The exact time it takes for eggs to develop is temperature dependent.